shalaga44/missing-annotations-therapist/README.md

 > [!IMPORTANT]
-> It's not working yet!
-I just wanted to save my code in git,
+> It's working now! but still a FIRST draft!,
-> so I can come back  to it latter.
+> so think twice before using it be careful.

 Kotlin Compiler Plugin that automatically adds missing annotations to your codebase based on configurable criteria.
 This